Lenovo LaptopLenovo ThinkPad Yoga 11e

 Related Articles

 1. This might be a dumb question but I’ll ask anyway.
-I opened the battery compartment, now how do I unplug battery?
+I opened the battery compartment.
+Now, how do I unplug the battery?
 I’m afraid of pulling wires loose.

 Leave a Reply